IHE/pharm-mpd/input/pagecontent/howtoread.md

 ### Structure

-* [volume 1](volume-1.html) contains the introduction and functional considerations of the use cases, actors and transactions.
+* [Volume 1](volume-1.html) contains the introduction and functional considerations of the use cases, actors and transactions.
-* [volume 2](volume-2.html) contains the technical description of the transactions
+* [Volume 2](volume-2.html) contains the technical description of the transactions

 ### Must Support